Institutional Separate Accounts

 - Can invest in a wide range of strategies and asset classes.

-- Access to leading asset managers across traditional and non-traditional asset classes in solutions that span a wide array of risk and return objectives.
+- Access to a range of asset managers across traditional and non-traditional asset classes in solutions that span a wide array of risk and return objectives.

-- A menu of more than 125 separate account strategies across 49 asset management partners, totaling approximately $74 billion of AUM*.
+- A menu of more than 125 separate account strategies across 49 asset management partners, totaling approximately $106 billion of assets under management (AUM).*

 - Offered in the form of insurance company separate accounts, a pooled structure which aggregates assets from multiple retirement plans.

-Our institutional separate accounts platform with over 30 years of delivering best-in-class investment strategies from premier asset managers, helping institutional defined contribution and defined benefit retirement clients meet their investment and fiduciary needs.
+Our institutional separate accounts platform with over 30 years of delivering a broad range of investment strategies from established asset managers, helping institutional defined contribution and defined benefit retirement clients meet their investment and fiduciary needs.